wongyip/laravel-renderable/README.md

 # Laravel Renderable
-Compose generic renderable objects with the bundled Twig view tmeplates.
+A set of objects working with the bundled Twig views for rendering an array or object in web view.